-After understanding your visitors’ past browsing behaviors, create a personalized pop up with a soon-to-expire discount code related to pages they previously checked.
-Using words like, “Get This Tshirt,” “Order Your Bag Today,” instead of generic “Buy Now” boosts conversion.
+After understanding your visitors’ past browsing behaviors, create a personalized pop up with a soon-to-expire discount code related to the pages they previously checked.
+Using words like “Get This T-shirt,” or “Order Your Bag Today” instead of the generic “Buy Now” boosts conversion.

 Step 4: Distraction-free checkout process.

-Your checkout process should be direct to the point.
-If they get distracted, chances are they will definitely abandon the cart.
-Optimize your checkout process to make it smooth and convenient.
+Your checkout process should be direct and to the point.
+If they get distracted, chances are they will abandon the cart.
+Optimize your checkout process to make it both smooth and convenient.

-It’s easy to accept there’s a laundry list task to make your funnel high-converting.
-If you successfully leverage these tips, you can successfully engage, persuade, and convert visitors into customers.
+It’s easy to see that there’s a laundry list of tasks you need to do to make your funnel on that has high converting power.
+But if you successfully leverage these tips, you can successfully engage, persuade, and convert visitors into customers.